paperclip-ui/legacy-paperclip/packages/paperclip-website/docs/getting-started-installation.md

 npm install paperclip-cli --save-dev
 ```

-Then run:
+Next, run:

 ```sh
 npx paperclip init
 ```

-☝🏻 This will setup a `paperclip.config.json` file that will be used by Paperclip.
+☝ This will setup a `paperclip.config.json` file that will be used by Paperclip.
 If you're starting a new project, the `paperclip init` will generate it for you.

 If you've started a new project, you can go ahead and run `npm start` to start the Webpack server.